james-priest/james-priest.github.io/README.md

 ## Objective

-Commit to a long-term relationship with a dynamic & forward-thinking company building next generation applications and services.
+Full Stack Developer with 20 years of Front End, Database, and .NET experience seeking to build the next generation of web & mobile apps with a dynamic & forward-thinking company.

 ---